Rodrigo Montoya

 Rodrigo Montoya (born June 4, 1996) is a Mexican racquetball player.
-He is the current International Racquetball Federation (IRF) World Champion in both the Men's Team competition and Mixed Doubles (with Samantha Salas), winning those titles at the 2022 Championships in San Luis Potosí, Mexico.
-That was his 4th IRF World Championship, as he won the 2018 Men's Singles in Costa Rica and the 2021 Men's Doubles with Javier Mar in Guatemala City, so Montoya is the first player to win singles, doubles and mixed doubles at Worlds.
-He is also the current Pan American Games champion in Men's Doubles with Mar, winning the title at the 2023 Pan Am Games in Santiago.
-Montoya is also the current Pan American Champion in Men's Singles and the Men's Team event, winning those titles at the 2024 Pan American Racquetball Championships in Guatemala City.
+He is the current Central American and Caribbean Games Men's Singles champion, winning the title in 2026, as well as the current Pan American Games champion in Men's Doubles, and the 2026 Pan American Champion in Men's Singles.
+He's a former International Racquetball Federation (IRF) World Champion in Men's Singles, Men's Doubles and Mixed Doubles, and was the first player to win all three of those titles at Worlds.

 Junior years – Success at World Juniors

 Montoya played at the 2013 International Racquetball Federation (IRF) World Junior Championships in Sucre, Bolivia, where he was second in Boys U16, losing the final to fellow Mexican Andree Parrilla, 15–9, 15–11.
 He also played U16 Doubles there, and won it with Erik Garcia.

 Montoya won Boys U18 at World Juniors in 2015 in Santo Domingo, Dominican Republic, by defeating Parrilla in the final, 15–7, 15–11.